Project Socrates: Early history

-In 1983 Sekora was an intelligence officer within the U.S. Defense Intelligence Agency (DIA), working on preventing the flow of western military technologies to the Soviet Union.
-At the time, the intelligence agencies of the Soviet Union like the KGB and GRU were very aggressive in their efforts to acquire technology from the United States as well as from various other western countries like France and Germany.
-They were using a multitude of covert and overt, legal and illegal means to acquire western military technologies.
-For example, DIA would block KGB's acquisition of a sensitive U.S. technology that the KGB had trans-shipped through an intricate maze of front companies throughout Africa (it turns out that the KGB was ultimately successful by trans-shipping it through European front companies).
+Sekora was a physicist who had been recruited by the CIA in 1979, where he worked as an intelligence officer within the CIA's Office of Technical Services.
+In 1983, he transferred to the U.S. Defense Intelligence Agency (DIA), where he began working on preventing the flow of Western military technologies to the Soviet Union.
+At the time, the intelligence agencies of the Soviet Union like the KGB and GRU were aggressively seeking to acquire technology from the United States and other Western countries such as France and Germany, using a variety of covert and overt, legal and illegal means.

-It became clear that the United States' technology policy was radically different from the policies of all the other countries that Sekora had interacted with.
-The U.S. technology policy consisted primarily of protection in the form of export controls to prevent the flow of U.S.-developed technology to military adversaries.
-In contrast, the technology policies of all other countries of the world addressed the flow of technology both into and out of the country.
-Surprisingly, this was the policy of both U.S. adversaries and allied countries, and it was used by the countries to address both their military as well as commercial technologies.
+It became clear to Sekora that the United States' technology policy was fundamentally different from those of all other countries he had studied.
+The U.S. technology policy consisted primarily of export controls to prevent the flow of U.S.-developed technology to military adversaries.
+In contrast, the technology policies of other countries—both adversaries and allies—addressed the flow of technology both into and out of their borders, for both military and commercial purposes.

-The U.S. approach was premised on the notion that all technology of value to the United States was in the United States, that the most effective means to have the technology was to execute internal research and development (R&D), so therefore, the only necessary national technology policy was to prevent its flow out of the country.
-In addition, only the flow of U.S. military critical technologies to the United States' military adversaries needed to be restricted.
+The U.S. approach was premised on the notion that all technology of value to the country was domestically generated through internal research and development (R&D), and therefore the only necessary national technology policy was to prevent its flow out of the country.
+Meanwhile, other countries were managing the flows of commercial and military technologies into and out of their respective borders to build economic and military strength.